sb43/debrowser/README.md

 Once you have the DEBrowser running, a page will load asking to choose a TSV file or to load the demo data.
 In order to run DESeq2, we are going to need gene quantifications for those genes contained in a tab-seperated values (TSV) format.
-The file values must contain the gene, transcript, and the samples count values you wish to enter into DEBrowser.
+The file values must contain the gene, transcript(s), and the samples raw count values you wish to enter into DEBrowser.

 It's important to note that if your rows contain duplicate gene names, DEBrowser will reject your TSV file.
 Please try to keep unique gene names.